CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ### Python console startup script

-You can define a custom script which will be executed in the Python console's namespace when it is first opened, or if the add-on is reloaded (NVDA+F3) after the console has already been opened.
+You can define a custom script which will be executed in the Python console's namespace when it is first opened.

 For example, the script allows you to execute new imports and define aliases that you will be able to use directly in the console, as shown below: